 The UN Mandate

-Jackson rang General Rupert Smith, Clark’s deputy, passing on the intelligence and expressing his extreme reservations about the operation.
+Jackson rang General Rupert Smith, Clark’s deputy, passing on this intelligence and expressing his extreme reservations about the assault on the airport going ahead.
 Smith agreed, and pointed out another problem — it would be outside the scope of the UN Mandate under which KFOR operated.
 This meant that the commander of each national force was entitled to consult with their superiors back home and, with their permission, decline to take part.

-Sure enough, ten minutes later Jackson received an apologetic message from the commander of the French contingent — Paris had informed him that they would not allow his Airborne Brigade to be involved.
-In more surprising news, Jackson’s HQ then received word from the American contingent.
+Sure enough, ten minutes later Jackson received an apologetic message from the commander of the French contingent — Paris had informed him that they would not allow his airborne troops to be involved.
+In more surprising news, Jackson’s HQ then received word from the American contingent too.
 They offered six Apache attack helicopters, but would not allow any of their ground troops to take part.
 The news shocked the room.

 “The view of my staff, including those Americans attached to KFOR HQ, was that Washington wanted the operation to take place but not at the risk of American lives.”

 Jackson asked his staff to leave the room, and prepared for a conference call with Clark.
 He was, in essence, being ordered to send the Paras in alone and unsupported.
 Unbuttoning his rank badge, he threw it onto the table in disgust.
 He decided that if Clark refused to rescind the order for the airborne assault then he would resign.
 He refused to give it to his men.